collocations.org

 Their boat sank in a freak accident.

-She met with an accident while on holiday in Spain.
+She met with an accident while skiing in Colorado.

 happen, occur, take place